BenLorantfy-Archive/benlorantfy.github.io/_posts/2016-07-09-An-IoT-Dog-Pen.md

 </div>

 ## Done
-And that's pretty much where I stopped, there's a few other ideas I have, such as checking the temperature of the water and displaying it along with the water level.
-This was mostly an opputrunity for me to play around with a bunch of different things including setting up a public server with nodejs, interacting with an Arduino, and streaming video.
+And that's pretty much where I stopped.
+There's a few other ideas I have, such as checking the temperature of the water and displaying it along with the water level, that I might get to someday.
+This was mostly an opportunity for me to play around with a bunch of different things including setting up a public server with nodejs, interacting with an Arduino in JS, streaming video, and using chartjs.
 I think it all came together to result in a pretty cool and somewhat overcomplicated IoT dog pen that I hope my dog likes as much as I enjoyed making it.